Details on what will happen post lockdown, from 2 December, has now been announced by the Government.

 We’ll be returning to a 3 tier system but with some changes to the rules.

 In tier 1 areas pubs can open with the rule of 6 applying to group sizes both indoors and outdoors.
-In tier 2 areas as before mixing of households is not permitted indoors but additionally alcohol will only be served with a substantial meal.
+In tier 2 areas as before mixing of households is not permitted indoors but additionally alcohol will only be served with a substantial meal (there are exceptions for theatres, cinemas, concert halls and sports grounds).
 Pubs that don’t serve food will have to remain closed.
 In tier 3 areas pubs and restaurants will be takeaway only.

-South Yorkshire and Derbyshire has been put into tier 3 – this means pubs cannot open, except for take away sales.
+South Yorkshire and Derbyshire has been put into tier 3 – this means pubs cannot open, except for take away sales (scroll down for a link to our list of pubs we have been advised are offering this).

 In areas where pubs can open table service will continue to be a requirement as will social distancing, wearing face coverings when not seated, enhanced cleaning regimes, giving contact details for test and trace and the rest of the requirements to be considered Covid-Secure.
 The existing 10pm curfew is replaced by 10pm last orders with everyone out by 11pm